ts-cset/ts-cset.github.io/courses.md

 ## Fourth Semester

-For your final semester, you'll learn to develop mobile applications that can connect to those APIs.
-You'll also get to branch out into your own interests and career path with a technical internship or independent study.
+For your final semester, you'll learn to develop mobile applications that can connect to those APIs as well as a deeper understanding of advanced computer science concepts.
+The year will wrap up with a final project pulling together everything you've learned throughout the program.

 - CSET-260: Software Principles
-- TECH-104: Internship
+- CSET-270: Mobile Development
+- CSET-280: Capstone Project